teefour/ADF-Pay-Calculator/README.md

 *****************************************************************************

  How to use :
    1. Download .jar
    2. Run .jar file
-   3. All you need to do is enter in values listed from your payslip to see exactly the figure that you should be getting.
+   3. Enter in values listed from your payslip.
+   4. Eat popcorn and enjoy

 *****************************************************************************
  Updates :